• Skip to primary navigation

 Vegan Pasta Salad

 You can serve it alongside countless mains, because pasta and veggies pair well with just about anything.
 Some of my favorites are my vegan pizza, veggie burgers, or vegan steak.
-Of course, it’s delicious by itself as well!
+Of course, it’s delicious and filling all by itself as well!
 Enjoy!

 All About La Bomba Sauce